 Yellowfoot chanterelles are another great, easy to identify mushroom to add to your basket.
-Like their cousins, the golden chanterelles, yellowfeet (formerly Cantharellus tubaeformis, now Craterellus tubaeformis and close relatives) have a pleasant and slightly fruity smell.
-The Yellowfeet are definitely more mushroomy in flavor from my experience though.
+Like their cousins, the golden chanterelles, yellowfeet (formerly Cantharellus tubaeformis, now Craterellus tubaeformis and close relatives) have a pleasant and slightly fruity smell, although, like hedgehogs, these are definitely more mushroomy in flavor.
 They’re very delicate, and they will get crushed in a mushroom basket if you’re not careful.
-They have a hollow stem and are quite small, sometimes no bigger than a stick of chapstick.
-When cleaning many specimens, it may be necessary to slice the stems in half to check for twigs, small inhabitants etc.
+They have a hollow stem and are quite small, sometimes no bigger than a stick of chapstick, or smaller, as you can see in the picture above.

-Look in the late summer on decaying and putrid hardwood, and in swampy forested areas.
-You may not find a ton, but you will be rewarded for your effort with wonderful flavor.
+Look in the late summer near decaying and putrid hardwood, and in swampy forested areas.
 I bring a small hard sided plastic container with holes punched in it for air flow to put them in so they don’t get squished by other mushrooms if I’m going to an area and expect to see them.
 Just like trumpets, these have a saprotrophic tendency, meaning that they help compose dead matter.
 I see them every year in the same place as I would chanterelles, but these really like wet, swampy areas near moisture and decaying wood, moss, etc.

 - Yellowfoot Croutons

 - Sole With Yellowfoot Chanterelles

 - Dried Yellowfoot Broth With Dumplings

 - Mixed Wild Mushrooms With Garlic And Parsley